NameTakenBonk/SuphisDataStoreModule/README.md

 **ProfileService** relays on ``RunService.Heartbeat`` and has a few ``while true do task.wait()`` end. on the other hand **Suphi's DataStore Module** is 100% event driven making it super lightweight

-**ProfileService** does many DeepTableCopys where it loops your data and copys all values into new tables which can be an exspensive operation for very large tables **Suphi's DataStore Module** was designed in such a way that it never has to DeepTableCopy

-**ProfileService** forces you to save your data as a table where **Suphi's DataStore Module** lets you set the datastore value directly where you can save numbers, strings, booleans or tables
+**ProfileService** saves data along side your data and forces you to save your data as a table where **Suphi's DataStore Module** gives you full access to your datastores value and lets you set the datastore value directly with numbers, strings, booleans, tables or nil **Suphi's DataStore Module** will not save any data inside your datastore

 # Download